 Difference between Russian Bath and Sauna

-In a Russian bath, the head is outside the room and thus remains cooler and the lungs filled with fresh air, while in the sauna the entire body is in the steam.
-Over-heating of the head might lead to damage of the brain cells.
+In a Russian bath, the head is outside the room and thus remains cooler, and the lungs are filled with fresh air, while in the sauna the entire body is in the steam.
+Overheating of the head might lead to damage to the brain cells.

 Difference between Sauna and Steam Room.